 CO detectors are battery-operated, so on average, a typical CO alarm has a lifespan of 7 years prior to replacement.
 However, that does not include things like a straightforward battery replacement.
 Carbon monoxide alarms are mandatory in new construction.
 At Lyons Air & Heat, we are able to install carbon monoxide detectors and check your CO levels to make sure you are not breathing in dangerous fumes that could lead to CO poisoning.

 Another way to prevent carbon monoxide poisioning includes proper ventilation.
 If you buy gas equipment, be sure to install it in well-ventilated areas.
 If you are are in a vehicle that is turned on, ALWAYS make sure you leave the garage door open while you are in the vehicle.

 To Learn More About the Dangers of CO Poisoning and How to Avoid it, Call Lyons Air & Heat Today

-To learn more about carbon monoxide poisoning, or to learn about the comprehensive Texas heating services and air conditioning services we offer at Lyons Air & Heat, call our experienced Rockwall HVAC technicians at 214-833-0491 today.
+If you believe you or someone you love has been exposed to high levels of carbon monoxide, it is important that you seek medical attention immediately.
+To learn more about carbon monoxide poisoning, or to learn about the comprehensive Texas heating services and air conditioning services we offer at Lyons Air & Heat, call our experienced Rockwall HVAC technicians at (214) 432-2859 today.